dimispapa/bouldering-cyprus/README.md

 ## App Purpose / User Goals
 The Bouldering Cyprus app aims to serve as a central hub for the bouldering community in Cyprus by offering:

-- **Guidebook Sales:** The main purpose is to market and sell the Bouldering Cyprus Guidebook, a physical book containing detailed information about bouldering spots across Cyprus, including maps, route descriptions, and difficulty ratings.
+- **Guidebook:** The main purpose is to market and sell the Bouldering Cyprus Guidebook, a physical book containing detailed information about bouldering spots across Cyprus, including maps, route descriptions, and difficulty ratings.

-- **Equipment Rental:** Offering crashpad rentals to visitors who don't want to travel with their own equipment.
+- **Equipment Rental:** Offering crashpad rentals to visitors who don't want to travel with their own equipment or locals that do no yet own their own equipment.

-- **E-commerce Platform:** Capacity to sell guidebooks and other bouldering-related products as the offering expands.
+- **E-commerce Platform:** Capacity to sell other guidebooks and bouldering-related products as the offering expands.

 - **Community Building:** Creating a platform for the local bouldering community to connect and share information via the social media pages and the newsletter.